quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Early Retransmit

-Unacknowledged packets close to the tail may have fewer than kReorderingThreshold number of packets sent after them.
+Unacknowledged packets close to the tail may have fewer than kReorderingThreshold number of ackable packets sent after them.
 Loss of such packets cannot be detected via Fast Retransmit.
-To enable ack-based loss detection of such packets, receipt of an acknowledgment for the last outstanding packet triggers the Early Retransmit process, as follows.
+To enable ack-based loss detection of such packets, receipt of an acknowledgment for the last outstanding ackable packet triggers the Early Retransmit process, as follows.

-If there are unacknowledged packets still pending, they ought to be retransmitted, since there are no subsequent packets to trigger a Fast Retransmit.
+If there are unacknowledged ackable packets still pending, they ought to be marked as lost.
 To compensate for the reduced reordering resilience, the sender SHOULD set an alarm for a small period of time.
-If the unacknowledged packets are not acknowledged during this time, then these packets are marked as lost.
+If the unacknowledged ackable packets are not acknowledged during this time, then these packets MUST be marked as lost.

 An endpoint SHOULD set the alarm such that a packet is marked as lost no earlier than 1.25 * max(SRTT, latest_RTT) since when it was sent.